-- Instrument temperatures were stable and consistent with expected values following the decontamination phase which was performed towards the end of Cycle 20 (see Figure 1). - Figure 2, Figure 4 and Figure 5 show the orbital average blackbody, baffle and OME temperatures during cycle 26.
+- ❖ Instrument temperatures were stable and consistent with expected values following the decontamination phase which was performed towards the end of Cycle 20 (see Figure 1).
+There are a few orbits with slightly lower visible channel temperature in Cycle 27 - this is due to the S8 detector offset test that was performed on 25th January - see Section 6 for more details. - Figure 2, Figure 4 and Figure 5 show the orbital average blackbody, baffle and OME temperatures during cycle 27.
 The temperatures were stable (on top of a daily variation cycle).
 Longer term analysis also shows a yearly variation, with temperatures rising as the Earth approaches perihelion at the beginning of January.
-Cycle 26 falls at this yearly peak with +YBB temperatures around 304 K (see Figure 3 and Table 3).
+Cycle 27 falls just after this yearly peak with +YBB temperatures around 303.8 K (see Figure 3 and Table 3).
 Figure 2 shows that gradients across the blackbody baseplate are stable and within their expected range (±20mK).